jordanbrauer/lighthouse/BACKPORT.md

 * deleted various meta data (dot) files in the root of the repository
 * removed generated documentation

+## Config File(s)

+The configuration file needed some modifications in order to not throw errors, due to helper functions not yet existing during the bootstrap process.

+* remove `env` helper function calls and simply assign the default/fallback value.

 ## Service Provider

 The `src/LighthouseServiceProvider.php` file need some minor modification to properly register the services and configurations.